PayString/rfcs/src/spec/payid-easy-checkout.md

 the "Thank You" page of the merchant.

 # PayID Easy Checkout Protocol
-The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow for users transacting with an e-commerce entity.
+The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a recipient client, such as an online merchant UI, and a wallet client.

-The protocol is comprised of two parts:
+The protocol is comprised of several parts:
 1) PayID Easy Checkout Discovery
-2) Checkout flow and auxiliary e-commerce logic.
+2) Recipient client redirection to wallet client
+3) Payment confirmation
+4) Wallet client redirection to recipient client

-While PayID Easy Checkout Discovery and the general user flow must be standardized to create a uniform API across all participants the manner by which e-commerce entities and digital wallets handle specific parts of the flow, along with individual entities' business logic around checkout, is out of scope for this RFC.
-However, this paper will recommend best practices for building PayID Easy Checkout flows.
+While PayID Easy Checkout Discovery and the general user flow must be standardized to create a uniform API across all participants, the manner by which recipient clients and wallet clients handle displaying parts of the checkout flow, along with individual entities' business logic around checkout, is out of scope for this RFC.

 ## PayID Easy Checkout Discovery
-The primary benefit of an e-commerce entity using the PayID Easy Checkout Protocol is its ability to automatically redirect customers to their digital wallet to complete the checkout process.
-If merchants and payment processors were instead forced to create one-off integrations with each wallet, implementing this functionality would quickly become an untenable undertaking.
-On the other side of the protocol, individual wallets will likely want to maintain control over resource locations on their individual domains.

-In order to meet the technical needs of both wallets and e-commerce receivers, PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new Link Relation type in the PayID metadata returned by a PayID Discovery query.
+PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
+This link, defined in section (TODO: link to jrd section) of this specification, includes the PayID Easy Checkout URI Template necessary to redirect a customer to their wallet client.

 E-commerce receivers who wish to perform Easy Checkout MUST query the PayID Discovery server to obtain a PayID Easy Checkout URL.
-Digital wallets who wish to enable Easy Checkout for their users MUST host a PayID Discovery server and MUST respond to PayID Discovery queries with an Easy Checkout URL.
+Digital wallets who wish to enable PayID Easy Checkout JRD Link, as defined in section (TODO: link to jrd section) of this paper.

 E-commerce receivers SHOULD implement fallback measures to complete checkout if a user's wallet does not support PayID Easy Checkout.

+The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout JRD Link, as well as how to assemble the PayID Easy Checkout URL from that template URI.

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
-The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][].
+The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is the same as for PayID Easy Checkout Discovery.
+The result of assembling this URL is the PayID Easy Checkout Discovery URL.

 ### Step 2: Query PayID Discovery URL
 A Webfinger query MUST be performed against the PayID Easy Checkout Discovery URL,